 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Some doctors, as a practice, will reach out to colleagues for opinions on their cases, especially when a colleague has experience particular to a patient’s disease.
+Some doctors, as a practice, will reach out to colleagues for opinions on their patients, especially when a colleague has experience particular to a patient’s disease.
 New treatments are appearing very rapidly and a doctor’s experience in complex situations matters because not all doctors have such experience.

-“Having additional information about your diagnosis and treatment can only be helpful.
-Most importantly, as a patient, it is your right to seek a medical second opinion.
-You are your own best advocate,” Dr. Schaffer says.
+“Having additional information about your diagnosis and treatment can only be helpful,” says Dr. Rasmussen.
+“Most importantly, as a patient, it is your right to seek a medical second opinion.
+You are your own best advocate.”

 A second opinion has the potential to provide your treatment team with the opportunity to consult with a leading specialist in their field.
 They are not just for life-threatening diagnoses, such as cancer or heart disease.

 By removing the geographic barriers to care and using an online second medical opinion program, patients can benefit from the recommendations and advice provided to improve their health and their health care.

 In some cases, the opinion provided by a second physician may agree with the diagnosis and treatment identified by your physician.
-This can provide you with significant reassurance, peace of mind and confidence that you are making the best choice for your health.
+This can provide you with reassurance, peace of mind and confidence that you are making the best choice for your health.